The Best Activities, Attractions, Sights and Tours in New Zealand

 4. Experience a Maori Village Evening with Traditional Food

 Immerse yourself in New Zealand’s original culture, Maori, with an evening village tour.
-Tamaki Maori Village (Viator/Tripadvisor) and Mitai Maori Village (Viator/Tripadvisor) both offer interactive experiences with performances, games and a traditional meal called a “hangi”.
+Tamaki Maori Village (more info on Viator, Tripadvisor and Klook) and Mitai Maori Village (on Viator and Tripadvisor) both offer interactive experiences with performances, games and a traditional meal called a “hangi”.

 5. Hike to the Pouakai Tarns of Taranaki